FarronF/limerick-council-meetings/meetings/2016/09/19-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City & County Council - 18-07-16.md

 the scheme in 2016 was €100,000 and it was recommended that €80,000 be allocated at

 Municipal District level.
-It was further recommended that €20,000 be reserved for projects--- 17
+It was further recommended that €20,000 be reserved for projects
+---
+17

 that had a regional culture remit.
 The Members of each Municipal District had been asked